 Accelerate, Centralize, Automate

-Enter 2NDNATURE Software.
-2NDNATURE Software’s cloud platform is a purpose-built stormwater compliance platform for MS4 programs, powered by Esri’s ArcGIS technology.
+Enter 2NDNATURE.
+2NDNATURE’s cloud platform, 2NFORM, is a purpose-built stormwater compliance platform for MS4 programs, powered by Esri’s ArcGIS technology.
 It proved to be an absolute game-changer for the Yavapai County Flood Control District.
 Rather than sticking to work preplanned off a site list, the cloud-based, tablet, and smartphone accessible topographic map enables the stormwater engineer to modify plans in real-time during changing weather conditions by predicting the outfalls most likely to contain flowing water.
 Quick data entry on the 2NDNATURE interface, which is customized for ADEQ’s required parameters, plus the built-in photo capability, has made site inspections as simple and efficient as can be.
 Organized record keeping and instant, easily downloadable reports have made a simple task of all facets of program tracking.

-The 2NDNATURE platform contains powerful tools that provided Yavapai County with new capabilities, for example, the Best Management Practices (BMP) and Low Impact Development (LID) tools were instrumental in helping us to plan ahead and mitigate potential flood impacts.
-Average precipitation and accurate soils data are integrated into the 2NDNATURE platform, so it is possible to model runoff and infiltration of potential sBMP and LID projects before, during and after installation.
+2NFORM contains powerful tools that provided Yavapai County with new capabilities, for example, the Best Management Practices (BMP) and Low Impact Development (LID) tools were instrumental in helping them to plan ahead and mitigate potential flood impacts.
+Average precipitation and accurate soils data are integrated into 2NFORM, so it is possible to model runoff and infiltration of potential SBMP and LID projects before, during and after installation.
 Data is centralized and easily accessed to analyze how assets and program efforts are performing to desired outcomes.
-Most importantly, demonstrating compliance with the MS4 permit is faster, more accurate and based on 2NDNATURE Software’s unique and industry-leading stormwater science.
-Industry-leading data confidence provides Yavapai and ADEQ certainty they can count on; certainty that only comes from scientific, journal-published, open science pioneered by 2NDNATURE Software.
+Most importantly, demonstrating compliance with the MS4 permit is faster, more accurate and based on 2NFORM’s unique and industry-leading stormwater science.
+Industry-leading data confidence provides Yavapai and ADEQ certainty they can count on; certainty that only comes from scientific, peer-reviewed, open science pioneered by 2NDNATURE.

 Fieldwork Efficiency Increases by 210%